-1601 Grades 3-5 1602 Grades 6-8 1603 Grades 9-12

-- 1. Each competitor qualifies for a 2023 Education Competitions T-shirt (maximum 1 per year) and a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
+- 1601 Grades 3-5 - 1602 Grades 6-8 - 1603 Grades 9-12 - 1.
+Each entered competition will receive a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
 The competition will be divided into three divisions with the following topics: - Grades 3-5: Addition, subtraction, multiplication, division, fractions, decimals, and percentages - Grades 6-8: Math computations, pre-algebra, and algebra - Grades 9-12: Algebra, geometry, trigonometry, probability, combinatorics, and number theory